joannasantana/MySQL_birds_database_project/README.md

 - Adds two new tables (big_birds, locations2) to the database to use solely for transactional control demonstration.

 DQL_exercises.sql
-- A series of data querying demonstrating filtering, operators, joins, date functions, aggregate functions, grouping with rollup, etc
+- A series of data querying demonstrating filtering, operators, joins, date functions, aggregate functions, grouping with rollup, subqueries, embedded subqueries, correllated subqueries, etc

 restructuring_data.sql
 - Original code demonstrating how to create or alter strings using concatination, replacing characters, trimming and padding, and using coalesce to replace null values.